Minimization of mean-CVaR evacuation time of a crowd using rescue guides: a scenario-based approach: Introduction

-Instead of deciding whether the mean, or ${\textrm{CVaR}}_{\alpha}$, is a more appropriate objective, the minimum time crowd evacuation problem can be formulated as a bi-objective problem similar to that in portfolio optimization \cite{valueatrisk}.
-Due to problem complexity, usual derivative-based methods cannot be applied for optimization.
-Instead combined numerical simulation and GA approaches are used.
-The GA iteratively searches for the nondominated solutions, while the values of the objective function on different scenarios are evaluated using numerical simulation.
-For bi-objective problems a special kind of GA is needed.
-In this paper we will use NSGA-II \cite{deb2002fast}.
+Instead of deciding whether the mean or ${\textrm{CVaR}}_{\alpha}$ is a more appropriate objective function, the minimum time crowd evacuation problem can be formulated as a bi-objective problem similar to that in portfolio optimization \citep{valueatrisk}.
+Choosing optimal guides' routes is essentially a combinatorial optimization problem.
+Thus usual derivative-based methods cannot be applied.
+Instead, a combined numerical simulation and GA approach is used.
+The GA iteratively searches for the optimal solutions.
+At the same time, numerical simulation evaluates the objective function's values in different scenarios.
+A special kind of GA is needed for bi-objective problems.
+In this paper, we will use NSGA-II \citep{deb2002fast}.

-In this paper, we model the evacuating crowd of passengers and guides with a deterministic version of the social force model from \cite{ourejor}.
+In this paper, we model the evacuating crowd of passengers and guides with a deterministic version of the social force model from \citep{ourejor}.
 When a guide is within an interaction range from a passenger, it starts to follow the guide.
 Different crowd flow traffic patterns are modeled as probabilistic scenarios.
 Our main contribution is that we formulate a mean-${\mathrm{CVaR}}_{\alpha}$ crowd evacuation problem with rescue guides.
 The optimization variables are the initial positions and exit assignments of guides.
 Then, we present a solution procedure combining numerical simulation and NSGA-II.

 Our paper is structured as follows.
-In Sec.~\ref{sec:dynamics} the mathematical details of the crowd movement model is presented.
+In Sec.~\ref{sec:dynamics} the mathematical details of the crowd movement model are presented.
 In Sec.~\ref{sec:optimizationframework} we define the optimization model.
 In Sec.~\ref{sec:solutionmethod} we present the solution procedure and its implementation details.
 In Sec.~\ref{sec:problemsetting} we present the case study of an evacuation of a passenger terminal.
 The numerical results and their analysis are presented in Sec.~\ref{sec:numericalresults}.
 Finally, Sec.~\ref{sec:conclusion} is for discussion and conclusion.